instructor-ai/instructor/docs/blog/posts/validation-part1.md

 # Good LLM Validation is Just Good Validation

-Validation plays a crucial role in ensuring the quality and reliability of generated outputs.
+> What if your validation logic could learn and adapt like a human, but operate at the speed of software?
+This is the future of validation and it's already here.

+Validation is the backbone of reliable software.
+But traditional methods are static, rule-based, and can't adapt to new challenges.
+This post looks at how to bring dynamic, machine learning-driven validation into your software stack using Python libraries like Pydantic and Instructor.
 We validate these outputs using a validation function which conforms to the structure seen below.

 ```python
 def validation_function(value):